College football schedule, games 2018: What to watch in Week 6, TV channels, kickoff times

 No. 8 Auburn at Mississippi State, ESPN2, 7:30 p.m.: The Bulldogs are reeling after two straight losses, and the Tigers' offensive line looks more like a flag football offensive line than a college one.
 It might come down to quarterbacks Nick Fitzgerald and Jarrett Stidham, and which one makes the clutch throws in the fourth quarter with the game on the line.

-No. 10 Washington at UCLA, FOX, 8 p.m.: Chip Kelly is bound to get a win, right?
+No. 10 Washington at UCLA, Fox, 8 p.m.: Chip Kelly is bound to get a win, right?
 Right?!
 If he is, there's no time like the present.
 The Huskies will hit the Rose Bowl with College Football Playoff hopes intact, and emphatically dispatching of the undermanned Bruins is something they need to do to keep the momentum going into October.

 Keep an eye on ...